 Are you planning to vote via mail?
 Find out your state’s deadlines not just for requesting one but also for when to mail it by clicking here.

-With a shortfall of poll workers expected because of COVID-19, people from all backgrounds are being asked to volunteer in that capacity.
+Interested in becoming a poll worker?
+People from all backgrounds are being asked to volunteer in that capacity.
 Learn more about becoming a poll worker by clicking here.

 After you’ve done all that, there is just one last thing to do: Vote!